cc4v/odin-cc/README.md

 - then, copy `sokol` folder in it into `$ODIN_ROOT/shared/sokol` (`$ODIN_ROOT` can be found from `odin root` co mmand.)

+> [!NOTE]
+> And more, you may need additional instructions for `stb` library use.<br>
+> Instructions are shown if you have error, by Odin language compiler itself while using as normal.

 ## Install

 > [!NOTE]